browserengineering/book/book/animations.md

 Some animations can't be composited because they affect more than just the display tree.
 For example, imagine we animate the `width` of the `div` above, instead of animating its opacity.
 Here's how it looks;
-click the buttons to aninimate.
+click the buttons to animate.

 <iframe width=500 src="examples/example13-width-transition.html"></iframe>